Find The Domain of Rational Functions

 Solution

-The given function takes real values and is therefore real if
+The given function takes real values and is therefore defined and real if the denominator is not equal to zero:

-In interval form, the domain is given by
+In interval notation, the domain of the function is given by:

 Example 4